Call for Highlights - ISMB 2016

 These "soft" criteria attempt to capture the underlying goal of the Highlights Track, namely the presentation of exciting and thought-provoking seminars that will both contribute to the success of the conference and to the impact the meeting has on advancing computational biology and bioinformatics.

-PDF files of the papers, the 250-word Scientific Justification (support abstract) and a 150-word presentation description must be submitted through the automated system by February 28, 2014 (midnight by any time zone).
+PDF files of the papers including the 250-word Scientific Justification and a 150-word presentation description (This should be shown as the Abstract when submitting through EasyChair) must be submitted through the submission system by March 11, 2016 (midnight by any time zone).
 No exceptions will be allowed.

 Submissions should include the following: